See chapter 12 for information about getting publications and forms.

 Under the interest allocation rules, the entire $100,000 loan is treated as property held for investment for the period from

 January 4 through April 1.
-From April 2 through September 3, Connie must treat $20,000 of the loan as used in the passive
+From April 2 through September 3, Celina must treat $20,000 of the loan as used in the passive

 activity and $80,000 of the loan as property held for investment.
 From September 4 through December 31, she must treat $40,000